NeleWandel/TDS/docs/source/API.rst

 | While changes are possible during an acquisition, it is recommended that all acquisition settings are properly set before starting the acquisition.
 .. method:: StopAcquisition()
 | Stops acquiring data.
-.. method:: Wait()
-| The oscilloscope waits with the execution of further commands until all acquisitions are done.

 Calibration
 -----------